Add an account

 3.1.
 Windows user and group accounts

 By default, virtual Windows user accounts are not listed.
-These are users associated with a Windows group account.
-If you want to see or edit these virtual accounts, select the Show Virtual Windows Users checkbox.
+These are users associated with an External Group or Windows Group account.
+If you want to see or edit these virtual accounts, select the Show Virtual Users checkbox.

 4.1.
 Edit an account